MELBOURNE MUSEUM visit report

 Sign up to view the full document!

-The center has taken strategic measures to renew displays in the permanent galleries to enhance the relevance of the content.
 The center uses advanced technologies to facilitate innovative experiences for the guests.
 The opening of the Bunjilaka Center has instigated an interest in learning and solving the affairs of the Aborigines.
 The cultures of the Aborigines have been sustained for thousands of years.
 However, diversity of the population has been eroding the cultures since 1960’s.
 Such implies that the Bunjilaka Center serves the function of preserving the unadulterated culture of the Aborigines (Witcomb 55).
 The center displays various artefacts of the aborigines.
 Perhaps, the story is better told by the use of multimedia that simulates the lives of the Koorie people couple of centuries ago.
+Therefore, the establishment of the Bunjilaka Aboriginal Cultural Center aims at promoting the welfare of the minority population of the current Aborigines.
+As such, it is expected that reconciliation will be effected to ensure that the Aborigines coexist with other people of diverse ethnicity peacefully.

 Sign up to view the full document!